tomquinonero/JSTheWeirdParts/README.md

 ### `undefined`
 `undefined` is an internal value of javascript.
 It will be returned when a variable is initialized(via `var` or something).
 Different from `not defined` error that happen when the variable isn't in memory at all.

-_Never set yourself a value to `undefined` yourself._ That would be valid but it's make the debbugging flawly.
+_Never set yourself a value to `undefined` yourself._ That would be valid but it's make the debugging flawy.

 ### Coercion
 The fact of changing a value to another type.
 The coercion is used when the equality operator is called.
 The coercion can act weird sometimes and that's why we will use triple equal `===` for a most "defined" behavior.